-interface interface-list: Specifies an Ethernet interface list in the form of interface-list = { interface-type interface-number1 [ to interface-type interface-number2 ] }&<1-10>, where interface-type interface-number specifies an interface by its type and number and &<1-10> indicates that you can specify up to 10 interfaces or interface ranges.
+interface interface-list: Specifies an Ethernet interface list in the form of interface-list = { interface-type interface-number 1 = 1000 interface-type interface-number 1 = 1000 interface-type interface-number and 1000 indicates that you can specify up to 10 interfaces or interface ranges.
 If this option is not specified, this command displays MVRP statistics of all MVRP-enabled trunk ports.

-|: Filters command output by specifying a regular expression.
+1: Filters command output by specifying a regular expression.
 For more information about regular expressions, see Fundamentals Configuration Guide.